MasqueCZ/LuxMeter/README.md

 My first project, be gentle with comments, but I am open to improvements.

-Main part of the project was to measure lumen data over time, save them and then use spreadsheets to analyze the result.
+Main part of the project was to measure lumen(light) data over time, save them and then use spreadsheets to analyze the result.
 But as clever workers are expensive, I was forced to make different programs, which are tailor made just for one type of luminaire and at the end of the measurement, you have result in GREEN or RED light and small text file with important milestones of corridor function. (for more detailed info about corridor function see blueprints/scheme.jpg)